abra-hub/abra/content/blog/2023-03-02-blogpost-art-architecture-and-complex-systems-an-evening-with-expert-talks-across-disciplines.md

 ---
 layout: blog
-title: "Blogpost: Art, Architecture and Complex Systems.
+title: "Blogpost: Aalto Multiplier Event - Art, Architecture and Complex Systems.
 An Evening With Expert Talks Across Disciplines"
 description: In August 2022 Art, Architecture and Complex Systems took place at Korjaamo Culture Factory in Helsinki as part of the ABRA-Project and Laser Talk series by Aalto University.
 Internationally high-level, innovative, and